LeDeR privacy notice

 Information rights of people involved with LeDeR

-Any living person including the next of kin of the deceased person has the right to request that we erase personal data about them that we hold.
-This is not an absolute right and depends on the legal basis that applies.
-We may have overriding legitimate grounds to continue to process the data.
+Any living person whose personal information is used by LeDeR (e.g., the closest living relative of a deceased person) has the right to request that we erase personal data about you that we hold.
+This is not an absolute right and depends on the legal basis that applies, or we may have overriding legitimate grounds to continue to process the data.

 Right to restriction of processing

-Any living person including the next of kin of the deceased person has the right to request that we restrict the processing of their personal data.
-You can ask us to do this for example, if you contest the accuracy of the data.
+Any living person whose personal information is used by LeDeR (e.g., the closest living relative of a deceased person) has the right to request that we restrict processing of personal data about you that we hold.
+You can ask us to do this for example where you contest the accuracy of the data.

 Right to data portability